-Since many will be searching for “all things Catholic,” we wanted to have a page that speaks specifically to Catholic thought and traditions and in general the role of the Christianity in the development of Western Civilization.
+Since many will be searching for “all things Catholic,” we created a page that specifically addresses Catholic thought and traditions, as well as the role of Christianity in the development of Western Civilization.

 The Big Bang was the brainchild of a Catholic priest